ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 - the blockchain grows, and
 - Zebra's checkpoints are updated.

-To resolve a CI sync timeout:
+To fix a CI sync timeout, follow these steps until the timeouts are fixed:
 1. Check for recent PRs that could have caused a performance decrease
 2. [Update Zebra's checkpoints](https://github.com/ZcashFoundation/zebra/blob/main/zebra-utils/README.md#zebra-checkpoints)
 3. Wait for a full or update sync to finish with the new checkpoints